 Lasso does this automatically when I highlight text and begin typing the affiliate partner’s name.
 See the below screenshot:

 Lasso also automatically “nofollows” links and prompts them to open in a new window.
 Riley said this saves him five to ten minutes per post.

 In the beginning, his process for improving clicks was cloaking links through his Redirection plugin – and using text-only links to display his affiliate URLs.

 SEO Myth: If you run an affiliate site, Google won’t rank it because it supports affiliate links.
 That’s one reason why people invented link cloaking – to hide their links from Google.

 The problem for Riley was threefold.
 He was looking for a tool that could:

 - Track his affiliate links (to monitor performance)

 - Provide eye-catching product displays to draw quick attention from readers.

-A friend had mentioned Lasso could help solve all of these, so Riley signed up for our 14-day free trial.
+A friend had mentioned Lasso could help solve all of these, so Riley signed up.